-Due to scheduling conflicts, the April 4th 2025 CRC meeting will be held in KN 6060 rather than KN 4090.

-• RI Council on Postsecondary Education Timeline
+- Due to scheduling conflicts, the April 4th 2025 CRC meeting will be held in KN 6060 rather than KN 4090. - RI Council on Postsecondary Education Timeline o You may find the Council's scheduled meetings here.

-For new or substantially revised degrees/certificates, you must submit an OPC Program Proposal\ to be reviewed by your Dean, the VPAA, and President.
+For new or substantially revised degrees/certificates, you must submit an OPC Program Proposal to be reviewed by your Dean, the VPAA, and President.
 The OPC Program Proposal must be completed and submitted to your Dean by the date of the CRC meeting of which the CRC program proposal is reviewed.